What is Places Data? Examples, Datasets and Providers

 Monetize data on Datarade Marketplace

-Places Data Use Cases
+Places Data Use Cases in Detail

 Gathering insights on consumer mobility is a priority for businesses of all industries.
 That’s why so many are investing in places data from an external data provider.
 Location intelligence has all kinds of applications, from location-based marketing to retail store site selection.
 Here’s some examples of how places data is being put to use today: